Whenever we get together for a big family dinner we love to make this Sheet Pan Carrot Cake with Cream Cheese Frosting.

 - Bake at 350 degrees for 20-25 minutes or until a toothpick inserted in the center comes out clean.
 Let the cake cool completely.

 - While the cake cools, make the frosting.
 In a large bowl, beat cream cheese and butter until light and fluffy (I love using an electric hand mixer, but you can also do it by hand).
 Mix in milk and vanilla.
 Gradually beat in confectioners’ sugar until it reaches the desired consistency (I like to make mine light and fluffy so that it’s easier to spread).
-Gently spread the frosting on the cake using a spatula.
+Gently spread the frosting on top of the cake using a spatula.

 - Cut into squares and serve.